AxelGard/cira/README.md

 exchange = cira.Exchange() # methods for exchange
 stock = cira.Stock("TSLA") # a class for one stock
 ```
+for a example with the new classes check out this simple [index fund](https://axelgard.github.io/blog/cira/2020/12/23/cira-v2.html)

 ## [Wiki](https://github.com/AxelGard/cira/wiki) and docs